Salkantay Trek 5 days

 - Camping Equipment 4 season tent (04 people tent for 02 people)

-- Sleeping pad (Therma rest), comes with Pillows.
+- Air sleeping pad (Therma rest), comes with pillows.

 - Other camping equipment, a dining tent with table and chairs, and a kitchen tent, manned by a professional cooking staff.